-Do you like adding forms to your website?
-If you’re a blogger and website owner like me, you likely have a basic contact form on your website, but did you know you can add unique conversational forms that allow interaction with your readers?
-Typeform is a popular form-building program that allows you to customize forms for a myriad of applications.
-WPForms is an incredible Typeform alternative for WordPress that is intuitive for using a variety of forms to collect data from and engage with your website visitors.
+Forms are a key component of website design.
+If you’re a blogger like me, you likely have a basic contact form on your website, but did you know you can add unique conversational forms that allow interaction with your readers?
+Typeform is a popular form-building program that allows you to customize forms for a variety of applications.
+WPForms is a Typeform alternative for WordPress that’s intuitive for using different forms in which to collect data, and to also engage with your website visitors.
 Check out my tutorial below…

 What Are Conversational Forms?

-Conversational forms are interactive forms with a personal touch because they invite interaction and create a more positive user experience.
-Engagement improves conversion rates and increase the chances that someone will take the time to complete an entire form.
+Conversational forms are interactive forms that add a personal touch because they foster interaction, while creating a better user-experience.
+Engagement improves conversion rates, while increasing the likelihood that someone will take the time to complete an entire form.
 Many people neglect to fill out a form in its entirety, which is a potential loss when it comes to conversions and sales.

-WPForms has a great selection of templates that are pre-designed, making it easy and time-effective to create smart looking forms for your website, while customizing individual questions.
+WPForms has a great selection of pre-designed templates that make it simple and time-effective to create smart-looking forms for your website, while customizing individual questions.
 Website visitors can answer form questions by using their keyboard, which makes it kind of like having a conversation on Messenger.

 Here are some examples of the conversational forms you can create: